cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 Obviously, the web technologies that we all use every day have changed and evolved over time.
 While digging into this topic, I realized that some of the underlying solutions that fuel the World Wide Web are really brilliant, while others are still a mess.
 From an engineering perspective, there are many lessons we can learn.
-So I decided to write about it on this post.
+So I decided to write about it in this post.
 What follows is my modest attempt to do so.
 As a disclaimer, this blog post is not about [the history of the internet](https://en.wikipedia.org/wiki/History_of_the_Internet), which has already been well documented.
 Instead, I focus on the different architectures and patterns that have radically changed the way web technologies are developed.